kpeck71/rails-final-project-v2/spec.md

 - [ ] Limited logic in controllers
 - [ ] Views use helper methods if appropriate
 - [ ] Views use partials if appropriate

+Blog notes:
+New technology, old problem
+Taking a break for weeks and trying to catch up
+Scope method